aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 NewRights indicates conditions under which future documents can use the object (as an opaque Param import) or the proposition (as a Known import).
-If 0 fraenks are indicated, then the object or proposition will be free for other to use, or even to include in a signature.
+If 0 fraenks are indicated, then the object or proposition will be free for other to use, or even to include in a signature (effectively making them freely available to everyone forever).
 If a positive number of fraenks are indicated, then rights need to be purchased (by paying to the given *payaddr*) to use the object or proposition.
 Those rights can be purchased in advance (creating *rights* assets) or purchased on-the-fly by the tx that publishes the document.
-If "None" is given, then no one can use the object or proposition without redefining the object or reproving the proposition.
+If "None" is given, then no one can use the object or proposition without redefining the object or reproving the proposition in each document where it is needed.

 By default, the new owner of each new object or new proposition will be the publisher address of the draft.
 In addition, by default, no